nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.
 * 3a.
 User does not exist on the social platform
   Use case ends.

+**Use case: Add events relating to candidates**

+**MSS**
+1. User requests to add an event relating to a candidate
+2. JABPro shows that command has been executed successfully.
+3. JABPro adds the event to the list of events.
+   Use case ends.

+**Extension**
+* 2a.
+User does not provide the correct information for an event to be added.
+  * 2a1.
+JABPro shows an error message anf provides course of action for remedy.
+Use case resumes at step 1.
+* 2b.
+Event has already been added to the list of events.
+  * 2b1.
+JABPro shows an error message and provides course of action for remedy.
+Use case resumes at step 1.

 *{More to be added}*